 (5) to act on behalf of the College faculty in recommending the granting of undergraduate degrees;

-(6) to advise the Dean in appointing standing and special committees of the College faculty; and
+(6) to appoint standing and special committees of the College faculty; and

 (7) to interpret the College Code of Organization and Procedure.